mikolajsawicki/quadratic-sieve/README.md

 # quadratic-sieve

-An implementation of quadratic sieve algorithm for factorization written in Python.
+An implementation of quadratic sieve algorithm for factorization.

 ## Technologies